celery/celery/docs/faq.rst

 * Task results

-    The database result backend is enabled by default when using django-celery (this is for historical reasons, and thus for backward compatibility).
+    The database result backend is enabled by default when using :pypi:`django-celery` (this is for historical reasons, and thus for backward compatibility).

     The results are stored in the ``TaskMeta`` and ``TaskSetMeta`` models.
     *these tables are not created if another result backend is configured*.